 - you were found not guilty.

 In most cases, you must wait three years before you file for expungement, unless you can show good cause why a court should expunge your case sooner, or if you sign a general waiver waiving your right to sue the police.

-Your record will not qualify for expungement if you have a record of other criminal convictions or if there are criminal proceedings pending against you.
+Your case will not qualify for expungement if you have a subsequent criminal convictions or if there are criminal proceedings pending against you.
 In addition, certain charges -- including domestic violence charges and charges resulting from DUI probation -- may not be expunged.

 (Maryland Code § 10-105.)